NelsonGP2110/group7_bookstore_Api/README.md

 4-) View the wishlist specified with the wishlist name and username.

 Richard Garcia

 1-) Create a shopping cart instance for a user

 2-) View items in a user shopping cart

 3-) Add items to a users shopping cart

 4-) delete items from a user shopping cart

+David Garcia

+1-) Create a book with title, ISBN, description, price, author, genre, publisher, year published and copies sold.

+2-) Retrieve a book’s details by the ISBN.

+3-) Create an author with first name, last name, biography and publisher.

+4-) Retrieve a list of books associate with an author.